MCU-ZHISHAN-IoT/HML_FwLib_STC90/README.md

 └─VERSION  # version code of HML_FwLib_STC90
 ```
 ### configuration
-There are several parameters need to be configured by user manually.
+There are several parameters with compile macro format need to be configured by user manually.
+They are all defined in
+*hml/conf.h*.
 #### \_\_CONF\_COMPILE\_xxx (for conditional compilation)
-In order to ensure the projects based on HML_FwLib_STC90 can be downloaded into the limited on-chip flash space of STC90 MCUs, the developers can modify the macro definition named `__CONF_COMPILE_xxx` in *conf.h* to specify which piece of code will take part in compilation, then it will reduce size of final .hex file.
-If user only use GPIO module, then user just need to enable `__CONF_COMPILE_GPIO` macro in *conf.h*.
+In order to ensure the projects based on HML_FwLib_STC90 can be downloaded into the limited on-chip flash space of STC89 MCUs,
+the developers can modify value of the macro definition named `__CONF_COMPILE_xxx` in *hml/conf.h* as `1` to specify which piece
+of code will take part in compilation, then it will reduce size of final .hex file.
+If user only use GPIO module, then user just
+need to enable `__CONF_COMPILE_GPIO` macro in *hml/conf.h*.
 Some macros for conditional compilation rely on others.
+For example,
-For example, before you define the macro definition `__CONF_COMPILE_UART`, the macro `__CONF_COMPILE_TIM` and `__CONF_COMPILE_TIM2` should be enabled at the same time, otherwise the compilation would be failed.
+before you enable the macro definition `__CONF_COMPILE_UART`, the macro `__CONF_COMPILE_TIM` and `__CONF_COMPILE_TIM2` should be
+enabled, otherwise the compilation would be failed.
 ####  \_\_CONF\_FRE\_CLKIN
-The macro mark frequency of clock source, including extern crystal oscillator or internal RC oscillating circuit, and it's defined in *conf.h*.
+This macro marks frequency of clock source, including extern crystal oscillator or internal RC oscillating circuit, and it's
+defined in *conf.h*.
 #### \_\_CONF\_MCU\_MODEL
-The macro mark the model of target MCU and is defined in *conf.h*.
+This macro marks the model of target MCU and is defined in *hml/conf.h*.

 ### code & compile
 There is a source file named *test.c* under *usr* directory, we have put a main function here.
+User can add and modify own code
+here and check all build parameters in config Makefile(default: usr/Makefile.config, user can also specify them via make command
-User can add and modify own code here, then enter <kbd>make MCU=&lt;mcu&gt;</kbd> in terminal, the Makefile will work and complete compilation.
-From version V0R3, you can enter <kbd>make help</kbd> to get all usages, and former version makefile only support <kbd>make</kbd>, <kbd>make clean</kbd>, <kbd>make mostlyclean</kbd>(change into <kbd>make distclean</kbd> now)
+line variable), then enter <kbd>make -j</kbd> in terminal, the Makefile will work and complete compilation.
+User can enter
+<kbd>make help</kbd> to get all usages.

-Certainly, you can just add *inc* and *src* directory into your project structure, and write your own makefile to build a custom project.
+Certainly, you can just add *inc* and *src* directory into your project structure, and write your own makefile to build a custom
+project.

 ## Contributing
 Welcome suggestions and contribution from you!
 You can fork it or contact us via *[mcu@zhishan-iot.tk](mailto:mcu@zhishan-iot.tk)*.